jayantrohila57/web-browser-extensions/README.md

-# Extensions
+# Web Browser Extensions
-These are some of the extensions
+This is a chrome/edge browser extensions